Abumoses/Array-Operations-/README.md

 ## Technologies Used

-- Programming Language: [Your Language Here, e.g., Python, C++, Java]
+- Programming Language: C Programming
 - No external libraries required.